TusharSSurve/OpenCV/README.md

 ## 32. Brightness & Volume Control

 It's same as [Volume Control Using Hand Detection](#custom-anchor-name) & [Brightness Control Using Hand Detection](#custom-anchor-name1).
 Only difference is now we can manage brightness with left hand & volume with right hand simultaneous.

+## 33. Face Mesh

+Face Mesh is a face geometry solution that estimates 468 3D face landmarks in real-time.